railslove/ebicsbox/README.md

     $ foreman start

-If this is too noisy, you can prefix the command with ```RUBYOPT="-W0"``` which removes warnings raised by jruby and beaneater about uninitialized variables.
+If this is too noisy, you can prefix the command with ```RUBYOPT="-W0"``` which removes warnings raised by jruby  about uninitialized variables.

 Furthermore, we recommend using ```JRUBY_OPTS="$JRUBY_OPTS --dev"``` which speeds up jruby quite a bit.
 Check https://github.com/jruby/jruby/wiki/Improving-startup-time for more infomation about it.